JonathanMEdwards/subtext10/doc/language.md

 Only formulas can be conditional, not data fields.
 See _Missing values_ for alternative techniques.

 When a formula rejects, what happens depends on the kind of block it is inside.
 Inside a do-block or a function-block, rejection halts further evaluation of the block, and makes the whole block reject.
 What happens next depends on the kind of block containing that block — if it is also a do-block or function-block the rejection continues to propagates into the containing block.
-This proceeds until the rejection reaches one of several kinds of block that handle rejections, for exampe the _try-block_.
+This proceeds until the rejection reaches one of several kinds of block that handle rejections, for example the _try-block_.
 In this way rejection is like exception catching in conventional languages, except that it is the only kind of exception supported.

-A try-block allows you to respond to a rejection by doing something else — it fills the role of the ubiquitous _IF_ statement in conventional languages.
+A try-block is a code block allows you to respond to a rejection by doing something else — it fills the role of the ubiquitous _IF_ statement in conventional languages.
 Here is an example:
 ```Txt
 polarity = function {
   n: 0